 More specifically, budget targets have been significantly exceeded for RBDF, financial services and GBIS, leading to amaximum achievement rate of 100% financial targets.
 For the international retail networks, the level of achievement is slightly below budget in terms of GOI, leading to an achievement rate of 76% and in line with the budget for the cost/income ratio, leading to an achievement rate of 80%.
 The RONE of financial services is significantly above budget, leading to a maximum achievement rate of 100%.
-These results are summarised in the table on page on page 42 of this document.
+These results are summarised in the table on page 110.